digitalocean/Kubernetes-Starter-Kit-Developers/08-kubernetes-sealed-secrets/README.md

 What `Sealed Secrets` allows you to do is:

 - Store `encrypted` secrets in a `Git` repository (even in `public` ones).
-- Apply `GitOps` principles for `Kubernetes Secrets` as well ([Section 15 - Automate Everything using Terraform and Flux CD](../15-automate-with-terraform-flux/README.md) gives you more practical examples on this topic).
+- Apply `GitOps` principles for `Kubernetes Secrets` as well ([Section 15 - Continuous Delivery using GitOps](../15-continuous-delivery-using-gitops/README.md) gives you more practical examples on this topic).

 ### Understanding How Sealed Secrets Work